liloo2040/gdi-featured-angular/README.md

 **And also:**

-(a) taken intro to JavaScript through Girl Develop It, or
+(a) taken Intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, AJAX requests, and handling JSON responses.

 ### Tech requirements:

  - Your laptop (Mac, PC, or Linux are all okay).
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A modern web browser - either Chrome or Firefox.
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+We recommend Sublime Text 3 (free; available for Mac, PC, and Linux).

 ### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+ - What is AngularJS, and why use it?
+ - Overview of MVC (Model View Controller) Patterns, and how Angular fits in
+ - Expressions & Data Binding
+ - Built-in Directives
+ - Controllers & $scope
+ - Dependency Injection
+ - Angular 2.0

+## Credit
+Alexandra Hoefinger (@ahoef) developed and taught this workshop for GDI Philly